ginesthoii/PillPal-VitaPro/README.md

 ---

 ## Inspiration
-This project grew out of the idea of treating software security like personal health: both require prevention, awareness, and checks before things break.
+This project grew out of the idea of ensuring I could check supplements and interactions quickly, securely and work with my need for ease & automation.

----

-## License
-PillPal-VitaPro is licensed under the [GNU AGPL v3](https://www.gnu.org/licenses/agpl-3.0.html).
-Any modifications or services built using this code must also remain open source.